andreas-schoch/dominoscript/readme.md

 ### The Grid

 - The grid is a rectangle of cells which can contain domino pieces.
-- The grid can contain up to 65408 cells.
+- The grid can contain up to 65408 cells (soft limit)
 - One domino takes up 2 cells and can placed horizontally or vertically.
 - The top-left cell is address 0.
 The bottom-right cell is address `width * height - 1`.
 - When playing domino game variants you can usually place pieces "outside" the grid when both sides have the same number of dots: 🁈🁳🁀 - this is not allowed in DominoScript *(Maybe in future versions but for now not worth the extra complexity)*